netsil/app-demo/README.md

 ```
 ./run-webservers.sh haproxy
 ```
-This will run a docker container in the background with container name `haproxy_app`
+This will run a docker container in the background with container name `haproxy-app`